creativescala/creative-scala/plan.md

     * at

 ### Writing Larger Programs
-  * We're getting to the point where it's inconvenient to type programs into the console
+  * We're getting to the point where it's inconvenient to type programs into the console.
+In this section we'll learn about two tools for writing larger programs:
+    * saving programs to a file so we can edit them in our editor; and
+    * breaking our program into reusable parts by giving names to values.
   * Saving code to a file and using :load and :paste
   * Using the console is not going to work for real programs.
-  * Install sbt
-  * Create a build.sbt
-  * Run sbt
-  * compile, console, run
-  * Adding doodle as a dependency
   * Code is different in a real program
     * Can't write methods and vals without wrapping them in an object
     * objects
     * imports
     * packages
-  * Exercises
-    * The archery target
-      * Line drawing
+    * This introduces the concept of names, so let's talk more about them
-      * Coloured
+  * Names

-### Declarations
     * We're now going to add the ability to give names to values.
 We *bind* names to values.
     * Anywhere we might we use expression we can instead use the name bound to the value the expression evaluates to, if we have previously given it a name.
 Example.
     * Names allow us to *abstract* over expressions, replacing repetition of an expression with the name.
     * This allows us to write simpler programs.
     * Example: boxes in a line with gradient fill
     * It also allows us to write programs that were previously impossible
     * Example: Five boxes in a line with gradient fill starting from random color.
     * Exercise: Can substitution using names change the meaning of a program?
 (Give example.)
 (Like other expressions, we can't substitute where there are side effects)
     * Scope
       * There is also a concept of *scope*, which determines which names we can use in which parts of our program.
 If we can use a name, it is *in scope* or *bound*.
       * Scala has what is called *lexical scoping*, which basically means if you can find a name declared above where it is used AND in an enclosing block it is in scope.
 Example.
   * Exercises
+    * The archery target
+      * Line drawing
+      * Coloured
     * Make five boxes in a line
     * Fill the boxes so they have a gradient in saturation from left to right.
     * Make seven nested circles